al3xandr3/al3xandr3.github.io/_posts/2020-06-11-Lump-sum-versus-dollar-cost-average-investing.md

 A simulation can show what would happen for each strategy.

-Simulation does not include the trading costs and the tax on gains.
+These simulations do not include the trading costs and the tax on gains.

-The full code used in simulations is linked at the end.
+The full code used in these simulations is linked at the end.

 ## Starting point